 The 5-inch solar max display gives you accurate underwater views.
-The fish targets and other rock elements are visible in excellent daylight as well.
-The user-friendly menu and settings give you easy access and controls.
-The intuitive controls and streamlined features of high-end fish finders are present in the Lowrance 7x.
+Because of that, the fish targets and other rock elements are visible in excellent daylight as well.

-Furthermore, the CHIRP sonar provide the sonar pulse over a wide range of frequencies.
-From the Downscan and side-scan sonar, the transducer uses narrow beams with unspecified angles.
-The triple shot comes with standard sonar applications like the depth alarm, circular flasher, bottom, range, fish id and others.
+Furthermore, the CHIRP sonar provides the sonar pulse over a wide range of frequencies.
+And it comes with standard sonar applications like the depth alarm, circular flasher, bottom, range, fish id, and others.